The BEST Skillet Dutch Apple Cake

-This Dutch apple cake recipe is one of the best apple cake recipes of all time.
+This skillet Dutch apple cake recipe is one of the best apple cake recipes of all time.
 It’s moist, delicious and very easy to make.
 Growing up, my family had a cabin in rural Pennsylvania.
-This specific area was home to an Amish community who were known for their baked goods.
+This specific area was home to an Amish community who were known for being gifted at a number of things, including their baked goods.

-The crumb is light, flaky and moist and the apples add all of the sweetness and flavor.
 Perfect for any occasion, this apple cake is guaranteed to be a crowd pleaser.
-Best when served warm from the oven you can also add a drizzle of caramel or powdered sugar as well.
+Best when served warm from the oven.
+Top with ice cream, or powdered sugar for the ultimate treat.